GoogleCloudDataproc/hive-bigquery-connector/README.md

 # Hive-BigQuery Connector

-The Hive-BigQuery Connector is a Hive StorageHandler that enables Hive to interact with BigQuery's storage layer.
-It allows you to keep your existing Hive queries but move data to BigQuery.
-It utilizes the high throughput [BigQuery Storage API](https://cloud.google.com/bigquery/docs/reference/storage/) to read and write data.
+The Hive-BigQuery Connector is a Hive storage handler that enables Hive to interact with BigQuery's storage layer.
+It allows you to run queries in Hive using the HiveQL dialect to read from and write to BigQuery.

 ## Release notes